Feline immunodeficiency virus at a glance

 The median survival time of a cat infected with FIV is five years, although many can live for longer than that.
 Considering the average lifespan of a cat is 12-15 years, five years is quite a long time in cat terms.
 Kittens who acquire FIV via their mother tend to have a shorter lifespan.
 This is no doubt due to their immature immune systems, which are less able to keep the virus in check during the acute/first stage.

-The American Association of Feline Practitioners recommends the vaccine be given to cats who are at high-risk, such as those allowed to roam outside and cats who live in a household with an FIV positive cat.
+FIV vaccine: The American Association of Feline Practitioners recommends the vaccine be given to cats who are at high-risk, such as those allowed to roam outside and cats who live in a household with an FIV positive cat.
 It is not possible to differentiate a vaccinated cat from an FIV positive cat (who both have antibodies to the virus).
-Therefore it is important that your cat has a microchip as a permanent form of identification.
+Therefore your cat must have a microchip as a permanent form of identification.

 The FIV vaccine is 82% effective.
 It is made with A and D subtypes although it does offer protection against the common B clade.
 One study found the vaccine was 71% effective against this subtype.
 Cats who receive the vaccine will test positive for FIV.